Development setup

 Install prerequisites

-Install the prerequisites for your Linux distribution as described in the documentation.
+Install the prerequisites for your system as described for the regular setup.

 Obtain repositories